-You will no longer be able to purchase MIA drugs to mix in feed yourself (i.e. a DIN drug premix) from livestock medicine outlets or feed mills, but you can purchase them from your veterinarian once you have a prescription.
+You are no longer able to purchase

+MIA drugs to mix in feed yourself (i.e.)

+a DIN drug premix) from livestock

+medicine outlets or feed mills,

+but you can purchase them from

+your veterinarian once you have a

+prescription.